ETO Logo

 • CAT focuses on countries, not organizations or individuals.
 CAT is basically a tool for tracking and comparing countries, so it includes mostly country-level data and metrics.
 It has some limited information about individual people and organizations within those countries, but isn't designed to support analysis at that level of specificity.

-• CAT's company and investment metrics capture a particular type of investment activity, and don't represent everything happening with AI in the private sector.
-CAT only includes data on equity investment transactions involving privately held, AI-related companies listed in the Crunchbase dataset.
+• Company and investment metrics capture a particular type of investment activity, and don't represent everything happening with AI in the private sector.
 Read more >>

 • Patent and publication data have a lag, making counts incomplete for recent years.
-The lag is especially significant for patent data.
+The lag is [especially significant for patent data.

 • There are some errors in CAT's sub-country data.
 Data on individual authors, articles, and inventors are taken from other datasets using automated processes.
 These datasets and processes may introduce errors, especially for countries and subtopics with less activity.